mig-hub/unitsy/README.md

 Unitsy is a set of macros for unit testing in C.

-Just copy the `unitsy.h` file in your project and then include it in your test file.
+Just copy the `unitsy.h` file in your project and include it in your test file.
 Then initialize with `unitsy_init`.

 ```c